Cloth ISBN: 9780804798310

 About the author

 Alison Gerber worked as an artist before earning her Ph.D. at Yale University.
-Today she is a sociologist in the Department of Social and Economic Geography at Uppsala University in Sweden and writes about the intersection of culture and public life, from tax audits to noise music.
+Today she is a researcher in the Department of Sociology at Uppsala University in Sweden and writes about the intersection of culture and public life, from tax audits to noise music.

 "The Work of Art offers an intimate investigation of the economics of earning a living making art: where the money comes from and where it goes, and how artists justify, to themselves and others, their strategies for supporting their work.
 Alison Gerber makes a solid contribution to sociology, to economics, and to our understanding of the practicalities of an artistic career."